 Swing Bed or Skilled Care

-Recovering from surgery, accident/injury, illness, or surgery can be a difficult and lengthy process, especially when distance separates you from your home and family.
+Recovering from surgery, accident/injury, or illness can be a difficult and lengthy process, especially when distance separates you from your home and family.
 Every patient reaches a point in the recovery process when acute hospital care is no longer necessary, yet returning home is too big of a step.